Portable 12-Volt Refrigerator Guide For 2019

 Dometic CDF-11, CF-18, and CF-25 Portable Car Refrigerators

-The Dometic CDF-11, CF-18 and and CF-25 are narrow, small capacity portable car refrigerators that have true compressor technology, allowing you to precisely set the interior temperature.
+The Dometic CDF-11, CF-18 and CF-25 are narrow, small capacity portable car refrigerators that have true compressor technology.

-They can operate as either a refrigerator or freezer, with capability of cooling down to 0º Fahrenheit (-18º C).
+They can operate as either a refrigerator or freezer, with the capability of cooling down to 0º Fahrenheit (-18º C).

 Dometic CF-25

-Camp Addict co-founder Marshall had a Dometic CDF-11 (pictured below) for a while and was impressed with how well it maintained itis cool (see what we did there?).
+He was impressed with how well it maintained its cool (see what we did there?).

 It is the smallest portable compressor refrigerator Dometic makes, with a capacity of 0.4 cubic feet.

 You aren't going to fit much into it, but it will keep the contents at a precise temperature.
-And it makes a brilliant center console (cup holders included! - each opening is 2.67 inches in diameter) if you have the space between two seats.

 Dometic CDF-11